FAIRERdata/maDMP-Standard/examples/JSON/GCWG-RDA-maDMP JSON-schema/README.md

  If you wish to add newly created schemas to the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/), you need to manually copy the schemas to the [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) or the [tempSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas/tempSchemas), and modify the name so it includes the version information.
-You must also add information of the generated files to _schema_metadata.json_ in [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) in order for the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/) to fetch it.
+You must also add information of the generated files to `schema_metadata.json` in [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) in order for the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/) to fetch it.

-  You should always keep a newest version of schema in this folder, as the [maDMP-standard](https://fairerdata.github.io/maDMP-Standard/) links to this folder.
+  You should always keep a newest version of schema in this folder where README is, as the [maDMP-standard](https://fairerdata.github.io/maDMP-Standard/) links to this folder.

 ## Adding new keys to the JSON file